dabeaz/llvm-py/doc/llvm_concepts.md

 * The [FunctionPassManager](http://llvm.org/docs/doxygen/html/classllvm_1_1FunctionPassManager.html)
   manages function or basic-block passes.
-These lighter weight passes can be used immediately after each generated funtion to reduce memory footprint.
+These lighter weight passes can be used immediately after each generated function to reduce memory footprint.

 * The [PassManager](http://llvm.org/docs/doxygen/html/classllvm_1_1PassManager.html)